Kathy-Lueckeman/EASY-Open-Source-Solution/README.md

 ```

 ## Maintenance and Collaboration
 Thank you for your interest in EASY.
-This project's code is provided as-is, and is not actively maintained.
+This project's code is provided as-is and is not actively maintained.
 The developers invite you to peruse their code and even use it in your next project, provided you follow the included license.
 There is no guarantee of support for the code (including submitted Issues).
 There is no guarantee that pull requests will be reviewed or merged.
 It's open-source, so forking is permitted; just be sure to give credit where it's due.

 If you are interested in learning about the project roles, roadmap, how to become a collaborator, and/or where to find the community surrounding this project, then please review our <a href="https://github.com/SalesforceFoundation/EASY-Open-Source-Solution/blob/master/Maintenance-Policy.md" target="_blank">Maintenance Policy</a>.